Causal Geodesics in Cylindrically Symmetric Vacuum Spacetimes Using Hamilton-Jacobi Formalism: Classification of Orbits

 \section{Classification of Orbits}

-Even though, the motion of a massive particle confined to the plane $z=z_0$ is of significant importance for astrophysical observations, the analytical solution for this case is yet to be found.
-That is why, it is worth turning to numerical solutions.
-However, numerical solutions are difficult ones to extract general characteristics of orbits, which could have been readily found from an analytical solution if it were available.
+Even though, the motion of a massive particle confined to the plane $z=z_0$ is of significant importance for astrophysical observations, the solution for this case in terms of elementary functions is yet to be found.
+That is why, it is worth resorting to numerical procedures.
+However, numerical solutions are difficult to extract general characteristics of orbits from, which could have been readily found from a complete, exact solution expressed in terms of well-known functions if those were available.
 To mitigate the situation, we need to categorize the orbits depending on their properties.
 The goal of this section is to categorize different orbits based on their visual appearances and lay out a system that assigns a set of unique identification parameters to each types of orbits.
 To identify an orbit uniquely, only three real numbers, $(C,\epsilon,\gamma)$, are required, which we will demonstrate in the next section (i.e., section IVA).
 Based on those parameters, we will lay out a detailed categorization scheme in section IVB.